Sudan votes in elections boycotted by opposition groups

 The boycotting parties say a clampdown on the opposition, media and civil society has created an impossible environment to run against Bashir, who has ruled the country since a 1989 Islamist and army-backed coup.

-The European Union, which observed the last, more widely contested elections in 2010, has criticized the political environment ahead of the polls.
+The European Union, which observed the last, more widely contested elections in 2010, has criticised the political environment ahead of the polls.

 Bashir has campaigned on improving the economy, in which inflation and unemployment remain high.
 He has also promised to maintain stability, warning against a change in government while the region is embroiled in violence from Libya to Yemen.